vsrinivas/fuchsia/sdk/bazel/README.md

 Bazel SDK
 =========

-The Bazel SDK frontend produces a Bazel workspace.
+The Bazel SDK frontend produces a [Bazel](https://bazel.build/) workspace.

 # Directory structure

 - `generate.py`: the script that generates the SDK;
 - `templates`: Mako templates used to produce various SDK files;
 - `base`: SDK contents that are copied verbatim;
-- `generate-tests.py`: script that create a test workspace;
+- `generate-tests.py`: a script that creates a test workspace;
 - `tests`: various SDK tests, copied over to the test workspace.

 # Output layout